ttacon/uri/README.md

 > Extra features like MySQL URIs present in the original repo have been removed.

 A lot of improvements have been brought by the incredible guys at [`fyne-io`](https://github.com/fyne-io).
 Thanks all.

+## TODOs

+- [ ] revisit URI vs IRI support & strictness
+- [ ] support IRI ucschar as unreserved characters

+ucschar        = %xA0-D7FF / %xF900-FDCF / %xFDF0-FFEF
+                  / %x10000-1FFFD / %x20000-2FFFD / %x30000-3FFFD
+                  / %x40000-4FFFD / %x50000-5FFFD / %x60000-6FFFD
+                  / %x70000-7FFFD / %x80000-8FFFD / %x90000-9FFFD
+                  / %xA0000-AFFFD / %xB0000-BFFFD / %xC0000-CFFFD
+                  / %xD0000-DFFFD / %xE1000-EFFFD
+- [ ] support IRI iprivate in query
+iprivate       = %xE000-F8FF / %xF0000-FFFFD / %x100000-10FFFD

+		// TODO: RFC6874
+		//  A <zone_id> SHOULD contain only ASCII characters classified as
+   		// "unreserved" for use in URIs [RFC3986].
+This excludes characters
+   		// such as "]" or even "%" that would complicate parsing.
+However, the
+   		// syntax described below does allow such characters to be percent-
+   		// encoded, for compatibility with existing devices that use them.